 The speaker representing the objector(s) can be a neighbour, interested individual or a representative of a residents' association/ amenity group or from a town council/ parish council.

-The speaker representing the town or parish council must be authorised by the parish council, the parish clerk or the parish planning committee, as the case may be.
-The speaker should speak on behalf of the parish council and not as an individual.
-A parish representative can only speak in relation to an application within the parish boundary.
+The speaker for the town or parish council must be a member of the parish or town council, and should speak on behalf of the parish council and not as an individual.
+A parish or town council representative can only speak in relation to an application within the parish or town boundary.

 In addition to the above, the ward councillor for the area in which the application is located may address the committee (if not a member of the committee) at the discretion of the chair.
 Speaking at committee is voluntary and no party is obliged to attend committee to speak.